 If you’ve ever applied for a loan from a bank, they’ve likely asked you to put your income or even your job title on the application.
-This makes sense, as a person is going to need some sort of income in order to make their loan payments.
+This is required, because a source of income would be essential in order to make their loan repayments.

 But what if you don’t have a job or an emergency fund and you need some quick cash?
-You may not be able to get a personal loan from a bank, or really from any traditional lender.
-However, you may still have some options available to you, like a cash advance.
+In such cases, you may not be able to get a personal loan from a bank or a traditional lender.
+However, you may still have options, like a cash advance.

-Be careful though, the kinds of bad credit loans and credit lines you can secure when you don’t have a job can come with some pretty severe financial risks.
-Even if you’re desperate for cash, you need to know exactly what you’re getting into before you take one out.
+Be careful though, the kinds of bad credit loans and credit lines you can secure when you don’t have a job may come with significant financial risks.
+It is essential to understand the terms and conditions before you take out such a loan even if you are desperate for cash.

 What is a cash advance?
 The answer is complicated.

 The annoying thing about the term “cash advance” is that it can refer to two entirely different types of lending products.
-We’ll go over both of them because whether you have a job or not will possibly affect your eligibility for one kind of cash advance far more than the other.
-(For our most detailed explanation on cash advances, check out the OppU article What is a Cash Advance?)
+We will review both because whether you have a job or not may affect your eligibility for one kind of cash advance far more than the other (for a detailed explanation of cash advances, check out the OppU article What is a Cash Advance?).

-The principal type of cash advance you'll see is a feature on most credit cards.
-While your standard credit card transaction involves you using the card to make a purchase and adding that dollar figure directly to your balances, credit card cash advances work a little differently.
+The principal type of cash advance is a feature associated with most credit cards.
+While your standard credit card transaction involves using the card to make a purchase and adding that amount directly to your balance, credit card cash advances work a little differently.

-With a credit card cash advance, you use your card to take out cash, usually from an ATM, and whatever dollar amount you withdraw is then added to your balance.
-Cash advances usually come with an additional fee—something in the range of $5-$10 or 2-4% of the amount withdrawn, whichever is higher.
+With a credit card cash advance, you use your card to take out cash, usually from an ATM, and the dollar amount you withdraw is then added to your balance.
+Cash advances are often assessed an additional fee, either a flat fee or a percentage of the case advance amount.

-Cash advances almost always come with a higher interest rate than traditional transactions.
+It is important to note that cash advances almost always come with a higher interest rate than traditional transactions.
 If you take a look at your credit card statement, most will state the difference between them.
-For instance, your standard APR might be 16% for regular purchases but the APR for cash advances could be 24%.
+For instance, your standard APR might be 16% for regular purchases but the APR for cash advances could be as high as 24%.

 The other type of cash advance is basically a payday loan.

-The name “payday loan” comes from the idea that these short-term, small-dollar loans are only meant to tide the borrower over till their next payday.
-Similarly, some short-term no credit check loans will refer to themselves as “cash advances” since all they’re really doing (or so they say) is giving you an "advance" on your next paycheck.
+The name “payday loan” comes from the idea that these short-term, small-dollar loans are only meant to tide the borrower over until their next payday.
+Similarly, some short-term no credit check loans will refer to themselves as “cash advances” since all they’re really doing is giving you an "advance" on your next paycheck.

-The terms that you receive on these cash advance loans will vary depending on where you live, as these types of financial products are regulated at the state level.
-Still, the average length of a payday cash advance is approximately two weeks, and the average annual percentage rate is well over 300%.
+The terms that you receive on these cash advance loans will vary depending based on your location, as these types of financial products are regulated at the state level.
+The average length of a payday cash advance is approximately two weeks, and the average annual percentage rate is over 400%.

 Payday cash advances are designed to be paid back all at once.
-Combining that lump sum repayment with their short repayment terms can make these loans quite hard for some people to pay back.
-In many states, lenders will give these borrowers the option of rolling over their loan or immediately borrowing a new loan once the old one's paid back.
+Combining that lump sum repayment with their short repayment terms may make these loans quite difficult for some people to pay back.
+In many states, lenders will give these borrowers the option of rolling over their loan or immediately borrowing a new loan once the original loan is repaid.

-This is how costs quickly add up and folks find themselves constantly throwing money at the interest on their cash advance loan without ever getting closer to pay off the loa itself.
+This is how costs quickly add up and folks may find themselves constantly paying money at the interest on their cash advance loan without getting closer to repaying off the loan itself.
 This is what’s commonly referred to as a “cycle of debt,” and it can spell financial ruin.

 So do you need a job to get a cash advance?

 With credit card cash advances, there isn’t any application process where a lack of a job might disqualify you.
-There is simply pressing the “cash” button on the ATM and waiting for your bills to appear.
-So long as your unemployment doesn’t lead to your card being shut off for nonpayment, you’ll be good to go.
+As long as your unemployment doesn’t lead to your card being deactivated off for nonpayment, you should be able to access the funds.